Over 70 years after this brutal murder, the Black Dahlia case remains open.

 Then, he called on Leslie Dillon, an acquaintance, to “take care of her.”
 Hansen, it seemed, knew Dillon was capable of murder but didn’t know just how deranged he really was.

-Before beginning his career as a writer, Leslie Dillon had worked as a mortician’s assistant, where he would have learned how to bleed bodies dry, and dismember them.
+Previously, Leslie Dillon had worked as a mortician’s assistant, where he would have learned how to bleed bodies dry and dismember them.
 Later, when interviewed by police, he had admitted an interest in the case, telling them that he wanted to write a “true detective” style piece on it.

 Eatwell also discovered, from police records, that Dillon knew details of the crime that had not been released to the public, such as that Short had a tattoo of a red rose on her upper thigh which had been cut off and shoved inside her.